vinirossa/software-engineering/design-patterns.md

 > *The strategy pattern is about using composition and dependency injection instead of inheritance.*

-> *This pattern is useful to encapsulate business rules.*
+> *This pattern is useful to encapsulate business rules, once it can remove the need of subclasses and transform abstract classes into normal classes.*

 **Uses:**
 - Ecommerces